c00z/diners-choose/README.md

 Meal match was created as a simple solution to the problem of restaurant food waste.

 While the current version is a simple interactive prototype, the goal of the finished product would be to connect restaurants and users in a grubhub like experience.
-However when purchasing the user would pay an extra fee to have an additional meal delivered to a local foodbank or homeless shelter.
+However when purchasing a meal the user would pay an extra fee to have an additional meal delivered to a local nonprofit, foodbank or homeless shelter.

 Feel free to fork / star / watch for your own personal use.